uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

             <li>Take users to an equivalent page that includes the same or similar content.</li>
             <li>Label the drop down menu <code>Languages</code>.
             <li>Capitalize the name of each language (such as English, Spanish, or Vietnamese).</li>
-            <li>Do order the languages alphabetically by the common, native language name (non-English version)., unless the direction of the language is right to left.
+            <li>Do order the languages alphabetically by the common, native language name (non-English version).
 For example:<br/>
             عربى - Arabic<br/>
             公司简介 - Chinese (Simplified)<br/>
             English - English<br/>